Walter-Stroebel/clippy/README.md

 - Empowers users to either create a new group or navigate through existing ones.
 - The 'workDir' (working directory) is an AtomicReference pointing towards the currently active group directory.

+### Built-in Image Viewer
+- Can be floating or in a tab.
+- Supports simple dragging (left button) and zooming (mouse wheel).

 ### GUI Interaction
 - Clippy's main GUI is primarily maximized for a holistic view, but users can customize its placement.
 - The GUI state (size, location, and maximized status) is preserved across sessions.